Wildcat (2025 film)

-Wildcat is an upcoming action thriller film directed by James Nunn and written by Dominic Burns.
+Wildcat is a 2025 action thriller film directed by James Nunn and written by Dominic Burns.
 It stars Kate Beckinsale, Lewis Tan, Rasmus Hardiker, Alice Krige, Bailey Patrick, Tom Bennett, Matt Willis, and Roxy Striar.

-Wildcat is scheduled to be released in the United States on November 25, 2025.
+Wildcat was released in the United States on November 25, 2025.

 Premise

-An ex–black ops team reunites to pull off a desperate heist and save the life of an eight-year-old girl.
+An ex–black ops team reunites to pull off a desperate heist and save the life of the leader's eight-year-old daughter.